meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-configmaps-secrets.md

 language: en
 list: include
 published: true
 abstract: "In this tutorial, we will explore how to effectively use Kubernetes ConfigMaps and Secrets for managing configuration data and sensitive information.
-Leveraging Meshery Playground, an interactive live cluster environment, we'll perform hands-on labs to understand the practical aspects of working with ConfigMaps and Secrets in Kubernetes."
+Leveraging Meshplay Playground, an interactive live cluster environment, we'll perform hands-on labs to understand the practical aspects of working with ConfigMaps and Secrets in Kubernetes."
 ---

 ## Introduction

 In this tutorial, we will work with Kubernetes ConfigMaps and Secrets. _ConfigMaps_ are used to manage configuration data, while _Secrets_ are used for sensitive information such as passwords.
-Using Meshery Playground, an interactive live cluster environment, we'll perform hands-on exercises to gain practical knowledge into working with these Kubernetes objects.
+Using Meshplay Playground, an interactive live cluster environment, we'll perform hands-on exercises to gain practical knowledge into working with these Kubernetes objects.

-> **_NOTE:_** If this your fist time working with Meshery Playground start with the [Kubernetes Pods with Meshery](./kubernetes-pods.md).
+> **_NOTE:_** If this your fist time working with Meshplay Playground start with the [Kubernetes Pods with Meshplay](./kubernetes-pods.md).

 ## Prerequisites

 - Basic understanding of containerization and Kubernetes concepts.
-- Access to the _Meshery Playground_.
-If you don't have an account, sign up at [Meshery Playground](https://play.meshery.io/).
+- Access to the _Meshplay Playground_.
+If you don't have an account, sign up at [Meshplay Playground](https://play.meshplay.io/).

 ## Lab Scenario